sudarkoff/sudarkoff.github.com/_posts/2005-04-02-running-outdoors.markdown

 ---
 title: Running outdoors
 layout: post
-category: general
+category: essay
-tags: []
+tags: [running]
 ---
 {% include JB/setup %}

 Yesterday I was running outdoors for the first time since high school.
 I made a few discoveries:

--   My mouth generates torrents of spit – something that never bothered me while I was running solely on a treadmill.
+-   My mouth generates torrents of spit – something that never bothered me while I was running exclusively on a treadmill.
 -   Despite the common understanding that a treadmill is easier on your joints, running on the concrete pavement caused me far less pain in joints, I guess the reason being the multiformity.
 The monotonous